Sparse Lerner operators in infinite dimensions: Introduction

-where $\textbf{Ch}_{\S}(Q)$ denotes the set of maximal (wrt inclusion) cubes in $\S$, which are strictly contained in $Q$ and $|\cdot |$ is the Lebesgue measure on $\R^d$.
-A concrete example of a sparse collection on $\R^{d+1}$ is given by the collection of dyadic Carleson cubes
+where $\textbf{Ch}_{\S}(Q)$ denotes the set of maximal (wrt inclusion) cubes in $\S$, which are strictly contained in $Q$.
+Again, there is nothing particular with the constant $1/2$ and it may be replaced by any fixed $0< \delta <1$.
+For a sparse collection $\S$, we consider the corresponding \emph{sparse operator} $T^{\S}$ by

-The reader may be more familiar with the following weaker notion of sparseness: For $0<\gamma <1$, we say that a collection $\S\subset \Dy$ is said to be (weakly) $\gamma$-sparse, if for every $Q\in \S$ there exists a Lebesgue measurable set $E_{Q}\subset Q$ with the property that $|E_{Q}| \geq \gamma |Q|$, and such that the collection $\left\{E_{Q}\right\}_{Q\in \S}$ is pairwise disjoint.
-Every sparse collection in the sense of \eqref{spcond} is (weakly) $\frac{1}{2}$-sparse, with $E_{Q} := Q \setminus \cup_{Q'\in \textbf{Ch}_{\S}(Q)} Q'$.
-While the converse is false, one can instead prove that every (weakly) $\gamma$-sparse collection decomposes into a disjoint union of finitely many sparse subcollections, see for instance (\cite{LerNaz19}, lemma 6.6).
-For this reason, we shall restrict our attention to sparse collections in the sense of (\ref{spcond}).
-Given a sparse collection of dyadic cubes $\S$, we define the corresponding sparse operator $T_{\S}$ by